fabricetriboix/openvpn-install/README.md

 users (using mutual certificate authentication only).
-This is a fork from [Nyr/openvpn-install](https://github.com/Nyr/openvpn-install), which removes all user interactions, in order to be able to install it in batch (please note adding users still requires some interactions).
+This is a fork from [Nyr/openvpn-install](https://github.com/Nyr/openvpn-install), which removes all user interactions, in order to be able to install it in batch (please note adding users still requires some interaction when a password is required).

 Don't forget to enable NAT!
 Example on a Linux box: